nexgenomics/firecracker/README.md

 Uses an ephemeral stream consumer with a subject filter to keep things lightweight for the nats infrastructure.
 Incorporates backpressure and delivers at-most-once semantics.

+### local_library

+This is a shared object that exposes standard functions available to agents running as firecracker guests.
+The library has nonpublic knowledge such as how sentences are locally cached, etc.
+The intent is that these functions can be called from Python, Rust or Go.
+There is a parallel library exposing the same functions, intended for use by agents running outside the nexgenomics infrastructure, and these work by calling REST APIs.
+TODO, this needs a better name.